zubairjammu786/table-extract-from-webpage-python/README.md

 4. Seperate each table's csv file download
 5. Can extract thousands rows of table in couple of seconds

+## Note
+`table_view_only.py` just show the table of required webpage. it doesn't export them as csv. for that purpose you can run other file `extract_table.py`

 ## Example
 Suppose you have a webpage with tables at the URL http://example.com/tables.
 You can use this script to extract and export those tables by running the script and providing the URL as input.